danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 ### Load packages and import data

-We following libraries are needed to achieve the following goals, if you have not them installed, please use install.packages(’‘) (e.g. install.packages(’survival’)) or use the user-friendly approach if you are using RStudio.
+The following libraries are needed to achieve the following goals, if you have not them installed, please use install.packages(’‘) (e.g. install.packages(’survival’)) or use the user-friendly approach if you are using RStudio.